Quest Magazine

 What do breakdown services do?

-As anyone who has ever experienced a vehicle breakdown knows, the sight of an approaching repair/recovery patrol is one of the most welcome on the road.
-With an estimated 40.8 million licensed vehicles in the UK, breakdown services – or roadside recovery/assistance services, to give them their more accurate title – are big business.
-Everyone has heard of:
+As anyone who has faced a vehicle breakdown knows, the sight of an approaching repair/recovery patrol is a welcome relief on the road.
+In the UK, with millions of licensed vehicles on the road, breakdown services, also known as roadside recovery/assistance services, play a crucial role in the automotive landscape.

-• the Automobile Association (AA) and the Royal Automobile Club (RAC) which run a liveried fleet, operated by their own employees and sell their services direct to the public, as well as
+• The Automobile Association (AA) and the Royal Automobile Club (RAC): Renowned for their liveried fleet, these organizations operate with in-house employees and sell services directly to the public.

-• Green Flag – which is part of the Direct Line Group – sells through other business clients and runs its service through a network of independent recovery operators.
+• Green Flag (part of the Direct Line Group): Distinguished for selling services both directly to the public and through business clients, utilizing a network of independent recovery operators.

 Transferable skills